Truth serum: USSR

+Russian Federation

-According to the Russian Foreign Intelligence Service (SVR) officer, Alexander Kouzminov, who quit the service in the early 1990s, the officers of SVR′s Directorate S, which runs SVR′s illegals, primarily used the drug to verify fidelity and trustworthiness of their agents who operated overseas, such as Vitaly Yurchenko.
+According to the Russian Foreign Intelligence Service (SVR) officer, Alexander Kouzminov, who quit the service in the early 1990s, the officers of SVR′s Directorate S, which runs SVR's "illegals", primarily used the drug to verify fidelity and trustworthiness of their agents who operated overseas, such as Vitaly Yurchenko.
 According to Alexander Litvinenko, Russian presidential candidate Ivan Rybkin was drugged with the same substance by FSB agents during his kidnapping in 2004.

 United States

 Scopolamine was promoted by obstetrician Robert Ernest House as an advance that would prevent false convictions, beginning in 1922.
 He had noted that women in childbirth who were given scopolamine could answer questions accurately even while in a state of twilight sleep, and were oftentimes "exceedingly candid" in their remarks.
 House proposed that scopolamine could be used when interrogating suspected criminals.
 He even arranged to administer scopolamine to prisoners in the Dallas County jail.
 Both men were believed to be guilty, both denied guilt under scopolamine, and both were eventually acquitted.
 In 1926, the use of scopolamine was rejected in a court case, by Judge Robert Walker Franklin, who questioned both its scientific origin, and the uncertainty of its effect.

 The United States Office of Strategic Services (OSS) experimented with the use of mescaline, scopolamine, and marijuana as possible truth drugs during World War II.
 They concluded that the effects were not much different from those of alcohol: subjects became more talkative but that did not mean they were more truthful.
 Like hypnosis, there were also issues of suggestibility and interviewer influence.
 Cases involving scopolamine resulted in a mixture of testimonies both for and against those suspected, at times directly contradicting each other.

 LSD was also considered as a possible truth serum, but found unreliable.
-During the 1950s and 1960s, the United States Central Intelligence Agency (CIA) carried out a number of investigations including Project MKUltra and Project MKDELTA, which involved illegal use of truth drugs including LSD.
-A CIA report from 1961, released in 1993, concludes:
+During the 1950s and 1960s, the United States Central Intelligence Agency (CIA) carried out a number of investigations including Project MKUltra and Project MKDELTA, which involved illegal use of truth-drugs including LSD.
+A CIA-report from 1961, released in 1993, concludes:

 In 1963, the U.S. Supreme Court ruled, in Townsend v.
 Sain, that confessions produced as a result of ingestion of truth serum were "unconstitutionally coerced" and therefore inadmissible.
-The viability of forensic evidence produced from truth sera has been addressed in lower courts – judges and expert witnesses have generally agreed that they are not reliable for lie detection.
+The viability of forensic evidence produced from truth-sera has been addressed in lower courts - judges and expert witnesses have generally agreed that they are not reliable for lie detection.